Heavy Vehicle Driver's Licence (Class 1)

 Modified training course for Class 2 or Class 3 licence holders

 If you wish to obtain a Class 1 licence and have held a Class 2 (buses with a seating capacity of more than 24 passengers) or Class 3 (straight-body trucks) licence for at least 24 months, you can take a shorter training course that skips over some of the skills you have already acquired.
-To register for this course, contact a Class 1 RSEP service provider recognized by the SAAQ who will recommend a personalized training program that will enable you to obtain a Class 1 licence and any additional endorsements you may wish to have.
+To register for this course, contact a Class 1 Road Safety Education Program service provider recognized by the SAAQ who will recommend a personalized training program that will enable you to obtain a Class 1 licence and any additional endorsements you may wish to have.

 -